A topic from the subject of Physical Chemistry in Chemistry.

 Key Concepts

-• Rate Constant: The rate constant represents the proportionality constant in the rate law.
-It quantifies the reaction rate under specific conditions.
+• Rate Constant (k): The rate constant represents the proportionality constant in the rate law.
+It quantifies the reaction rate under specific conditions (temperature, pressure, etc.) and is temperature dependent (Arrhenius Equation).

 • Elementary Reactions: Complex reactions can be broken down into a series of elementary reactions.
-Each elementary reaction has its own rate constant.
+Each elementary reaction has its own rate constant and a molecularity (unimolecular, bimolecular, termolecular).

-• Rate-Determining Step: The slowest elementary reaction in a complex reaction is the rate-determining step, which limits the overall reaction rate.
+• Rate-Determining Step (RDS): The slowest elementary reaction in a complex reaction is the rate-determining step, which limits the overall reaction rate.
+The overall rate law is often determined by the RDS.

-• Parallel Reactions: Complex reactions can involve multiple pathways that converge to the same product.
-The kinetics of parallel reactions can be analyzed using the branching ratio.
+• Parallel Reactions: Complex reactions can involve multiple pathways that converge to the same or different products.
+The kinetics of parallel reactions can be analyzed using the branching ratio, which describes the relative rates of the competing pathways.

 Applications